viniciusvasti/my-personal-website/posts/awesome-backend-part1-user-stories.md

 ---
 Hi, everyone!
 This is the part 1 of Awesome Backend series.
-More info at <a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-2">Awesome Backend - High Available, robust, modern, backend arquitecture hands on</a>
+More info at <a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-2">Awesome Backend - High Available, robust, modern, backend architecture hands on</a>
 For this part, I'm going to write business use cases and present de first level of C4 Model

 So, hands on!